 Soak in some art

-Further to being a great swimming and surfing, Hot Water Beach has an artistic side boasting a number of galleries and craft shops that you can drop in on during your visit.
+As well as being a great swimming and surfing spot, Hot Water Beach has an artistic side boasting a number of galleries and craft shops that you can drop in on during your visit.

 One of these is the renowned Moko Artspace which showcases a collection of New Zealand made products, from distinctive one-off art pieces to a selection of ‘Kiwiana’ contemporary gifts.
 This includes things like ceramics, glass, prints, jewellery, garden art and more.
 It’s a great chance to pick up a lovely little souvenir as a memento of your adventures!